vlrlmn/minishell/README.md

-# 🐚 minishell - replica of bash v3.2
+# Minishell - replica of bash v3.2

 `minishell` is an educational implementation of the Linux Shell (bash version 3.2), written in C.
 The project was developed as part of a team assignment at [42 Abu Dhabi school](https://42abudhabi.ae/).